salvipeter/least/README.md

 - `eval(xy)` evaluates the fitted polynomial at the given doman point.

 There are several tolerances - their meaning should be explained (TODO).

+## From the original README

+The Least is a polynomial approximation to exponential box splines.
+Its main feature is to create a bi(multi)variate basis for a set of locations where the basis is *guaranteed to have an invertible Vandermonde* for the data locations.

+The Least creates a matrix, with one row per data point.
+Each row is the Taylor expansion of the exponential function at the location of a data point.

+The Least then does Gaussian elimination by segments (degrees), where the next row chosen to reduce by is the one with largest normal in the lowest non-zero degree homogeneous polynomial.
+This row is pivoted "to the top", the remaining rows reduced relative to this row, and the process repeated until all rows have been processed.
+When a row is selected, the row is scaled so that the lowest degree homogeneous polynomial is normalized.

+After reduction, the Least basis is extracted by choosing the "Least" homogeneous polynomial for each row (this is where the name comes from).
+A Vandermonde matrix is constructed using this basis along with the data locations, the Vandermonde inverted and used to computed the coefficients to use for the interpolating polynomial.